rurban/libu8ident/doc/c23-proposal.md

 7.1 SC
 -----

-C++ only needs to map unicode characters to a script property via a single byte.
+C only needs to map unicode characters to a script property via a single byte.
 There are currently 161 scripts assigned, 32 of them are in common use as identifiers, hence called **Recommended** scripts.
 The rest is split up into 127-31 **Excluded** scripts, which are not in common